 - How an advisor would be removed.

-- If the Org will reference Robert's Rules of Order (or similar system) for conducting meetings.
+- If the registered student organization will reference Robert's Rules of Order (or similar system) for conducting meetings.

 - How many students will constitute quorum (what is required to conduct official business).

 - Any faculty, staff or off-campus persons as voting members or officers.